 #1 The Pop Method: For this method start by fastening 1”-2” inches of velcro to the belt.
 The athlete performs an action and pops the resisting velcro.
 In the first few tries both the trainer and athlete will notice a “blip” in form as the athlete adjusts to the extra resistance.
 After the initial adjustment the athlete should feel the resistance but the trainer should not be able to detect it in the athlete’s form.
 Train at this level until the athlete can perform the action without feeling extra resistance.
 Once this is accomplished increase resistance by increasing amount of velcro fastened to the belt.
 Use inch marks along the velcro to measure the resistance levels.

 At each level of resistance TIME THE “POP” to occur at several different points during the action.
 Do this by adjusting the amount of slack in the belt between the athlete and the trainer.
 For example in starts time the “pop” to occur before during and after the first second and third step.
 The more “overload points” you sandwich in a sport specific action the more improvement you’ll see.
 Conditioning the body to overcome increased levels of resistance will train it to recruit and fire additional muscle fibers.
 Patterning can be established and when the extra resistance is taken away the additional muscle fibers still fire resulting in explosive speed.
 This theory applies to many explosive actions: Starts blasting the line of scrimmage stealing base lateral moves on the court and vertical or horizontal jumps.

 The Pop and Rip model includes a waist belt 18" velcro tail and a 48" release handle.
-Used for ground-based movement specific training in almost all sports it works great for the backfield ends and for track starts.
+Used for ground-based movement specific training in almost all sports, it's the perfect tool to develop explosive speed!

 Posted by Vern Gambetta - Gambetta Sports Training Systems on 9th May 2012